gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 ## A Hypothetical Example for Event

-Let's now see how class `Event` would be used in a `ClockedObject` that models a CPU.
+Let's now see how class `Event` would be used in a `SimObject` that models a CPU. **CAUTION**: This is a hypothetical example and not at all what is already implemented in gem5.

 ```cpp
 class CPU: public ClockedObject